Camping In The Cold: To Heat Or Not To Heat

 Of course, you can always venture outside and rub two sticks together for an old-fashioned campfire, but ultimately it’s important to have an efficient heat source inside the RV, campervan or motorhome to keep you and your family comfortable all night long.

-Before we get into the details of staying warm while enjoying Mother Nature’s coldest temperatures, be sure your vehicle is equipped with a functioning carbon monoxide detector and working fire extinguisher.
 We also highly recommend that if you’re not going to be inside the campervan or RV for a few hours or a long period of time, it’s best to turn off any heater you have running as a precaution against the rig catching fire while you’re away.

 Let’s get started—beginning with an overview of the main types of heat sources for motorhomes, RVs and campervans.